apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 ## Environments used for installation 💻

-With proper sizing of the cluster and provided RWX Storage Class, this guide should be working on any OpenShift 4.10, however it was historically executed on the following once.
+With proper sizing of the cluster and provided RWX Storage Class, this guide should be working on any OpenShift 4.10 with 8 Worker Nodes (16 CPU, 32GB Memory each), however it was historically executed on the following once.
+OpenShift 4.8 will not work with asset repository enabled.

 - ROKS - RedHat OpenShift Kubernetes Service allowing to run managed Red Hat OpenShift on IBM Cloud
-OpenShift 4.8.x - 7 Worker Nodes (16 CPU, 32GB Memory) - Managed NFS Storage Class
+OpenShift 4.8.x & 4.10.x - 8 Worker Nodes (16 CPU, 32GB Memory) - Managed NFS Storage Class
 Successfully installed

 - Traditional OpenShift cluster created from scratch on top of virtualization platform